 This week, love is in the air.

-Oh sure, Valentine's Day is soon and that holiday's obvious connotations.
-But it's also a weekend with two Kentucky Derby prep races and a chance to fall in love with a horse you can root for the in the Derby.
+Oh sure, Valentine’s Day is soon and that holiday’s obvious connotations.
+But it’s also a weekend with three Kentucky Derby prep races and a chance to fall in love with a horse you can root for the in the Derby.
 Whether you plunked down cash in the futures, will make a pilgrimage to Las Vegas, or just want a clever rooting interest, this is the season to start scouring the land and the sophomore preps.

 With two hundred thousand dollars and a 10-4-2-1 point parsing on the line, the Grade Three El Camino Real Derby is a full-fledged Kentucky Derby prep.
 As we’re at Golden Gate Fields in Northern California, the El Camino Real Derby goes on their all-weather Tapeta surface.
 The top-shelf prep of Northern California is one of the premier races of the NorCal region.
 The El Camino Real Derby began its life in 1982 on the dirt at turned-to-housing Bay Meadows and was shifted to the all-weather in 2009, where it’s been ever since.
 That same year the race permanently moved to Golden Gate, as both NorCal tracks of Golden Gate and Bay Meadows traded the race in the 2000s.
 Contested at a mile and a sixteenth from inception until 2008, it stretched out to its current distance in 2009.